D'Andre Swift: Detroit Lions

+2020

-Swift was selected by the Detroit Lions with the 35th overall pick in the second round of the 2020 NFL Draft.
+Swift was selected by the Detroit Lions with the 35th overall pick in the second round of the 2020 NFL draft.
 On July 13, 2020, the Lions signed Swift to a four-year contract, worth $8.5 million.

-2020 season

 In his rookie season, Swift shared the backfield with Adrian Peterson and Kerryon Johnson.
 In Swift's professional debut on September 13, 2020, he recorded his first career rushing touchdown, but later dropped what would have been a game-winning touchdown pass in the final seconds against the Chicago Bears.
 On October 18, in Week 6, Swift rushed for 116 yards and two touchdowns against the Jacksonville Jaguars, becoming the first Lions rookie running back to rush for 100-plus yards and score two touchdowns in a game since Barry Sanders in 1989.
 In Week 10, against the Washington Football Team, he had 149 scrimmage yards and a receiving touchdown in the 30–27 victory.
-In Week 15 against the Tennessee Titans.
 Overall, Swift finished the 2020 season with 114 carries for 521 rushing yards and eight rushing touchdowns to go along with 46 receptions for 357 receiving yards and two receiving touchdowns in 13 games.

-2021 season
+2021

 Swift was joined by Jamaal Williams in the Lions' backfield for the 2021 season.
 Over the season's first eight games, Swift totaled over 100 yards from scrimmage in four of them.
 In Weeks 10 and 11, Swift recorded 130 and 136 rushing yards against the Pittsburgh Steelers and Cleveland Browns.
+In the 2021 season, Swift appeared in 13 games.
+He finished with 151 carries for 617 rushing yards and four rushing touchdowns to go along with 62 receptions for 452 receiving yards and two receiving touchdowns.

+2022

+Swift started the 2022 season with 15 carries for 144 rushing yards and one rushing touchdown in a 38–35 loss to the Philadelphia Eagles.
+In Week 17 against the Bears, he had 117 scrimmage yards, one rushing touchdown, and one receiving touchdown in the 41–10 victory.
+Overall, in the 2022 season, Swift finished with 99 carries for 542 rushing yards and five rushing touchdowns to go along with 48 receptions for 389 receiving yards and three receiving touchdowns.

+Philadelphia Eagles

+On April 29, 2023, the Eagles traded a 2025 fourth-round pick for Swift and a swap of 2023 seventh-round picks during the 2023 NFL draft.
+In Week 2, Swift ran for a career-high 175 yards and a touchdown in a 34–28 win over the Minnesota Vikings, earning NFC Offensive Player of the Week.
+The following week, in a 25–11 win over Tampa Bay, Swift racked up another 130 rushing yards on 16 carries.
+In Week 17, Swift recorded 61 rushing yards, giving him 1,000 rushing yards in a season for the first time in his career.
+On January 3, 2024, Swift was selected to the 2024 Pro Bowl Games, the first Pro Bowl of his career.